A Computational (Co)homological Approach to Contiguity Distance: Introduction

-By construction, the homotopic distance is always bounded above by the contiguity distance.
-However, a major drawback of the contiguity distance is that it does not converge to the homotopic distance under subdivision, as illustrated in \cite[Example 4.6]{QUIQUE2}.
+By construction, the homotopic distance is always bounded above by the contiguity distance of every simplicial approximation.
+However, a major drawback of the contiguity distance is that it does not necessarily converge to the homotopic distance under subdivision, as illustrated in \cite[Example 4.6]{QUIQUE2}.

+In this article, we introduce two auxiliary invariants, the \emph{co\-ho\-mo\-lo\-gi\-cal distance} $\HD(f,g;R)$ and its homological counterpart $\HhomD(f,g;R)$, defined by requiring an open cover of $X$ such that, for each subset, the restrictions induce the same (co)homology morphism.
+These invariants retain key topological information while exhibiting markedly better computational behavior.